10 AAPA Resources Faculty Advisors Should Know About

 As a previous student government faculty advisor and now as AAPA graduate advisor to the Student Board, there are several resources that I find helpful when I’m guiding student leaders.
 Available to faculty advisors on the AAPA website, these are the resources I find myself revisiting again and again:

-- Faculty Advisor Handbook: The Handbook is the first and possibly most important resource available to advisors.
-This handy, easy-to-read, six-page handbook includes everything a faculty advisor needs to know.
+- Student Society Handbook: The Handbook is the first and possibly most important resource available to advisors.
+This handy, easy-to-read handbook includes everything a faculty advisor needs to know.
 It covers everything from how to advise students in proper student government procedures to what events PA student leaders might consider attending.
 There’s a ton of other additional information for you and your students, all in one spot.

 - AAPA Student Academy staff advisor and other specialized AAPA staff: The AAPA Student Academy staff advisor and other members of AAPA staff are a wealth of information.
 Make sure you take advantage of their expertise!
 They are knowledgeable, friendly, and always willing to help.
 Caitlin Harrison, the Student Academy staff advisor, can be reached at [email protected] or by phone at 571-319-4310.